 Come and save the creature you fashioned from the dust.

 qui facis utraque unum:

 veni, et salva hominem,

 desire of the nations, Savior of all people:

 Come and set us free, Lord our God.

 Domine, Deus noster.

-This article was originally published in December 2012 and updated in 2015. © The Catholic Company.
+This article has been updated and was originally published in December 2012. © The Catholic Company.
 All rights reserved.